Guarding Emergency Stop Devices

 - Emergency stop devices: the risks of installer liability

-Much confusion exists when it comes to Emergency Stop systems, and clients often ask me if it is ‘OK’ to devices like buttons, foot pedals, pull-cords, etc. Without getting into a ton of regulatory details, this article will look at the requirements in for emergency stop devices in three key jurisdictions: Canada, the USA and the European Union.
+Much confusion exists when it comes to Emergency Stop systems, and clients often ask me if it is ‘OK’ to guard emergency stop devices like e-stop buttons, foot pedals, pull-cords, etc. Without getting into a ton of regulatory details, this article will look at the requirements in for emergency stop devices in three key jurisdictions: Canada, the USA and the European Union.

 If you need information on the functional aspects of emergency stop systems, see “Emergency Stop – What’s so confusing about that?”